jakubtomsu/dungeon-of-quake/README.md

 - get the [Odin compiler](https://github.com/odin-lang/Odin)
 - add Odin to `$PATH` enviroment variable
 - use `.\build.bat` command to build the game
-- use `.\build.bat run` command to build and run the game
+- or use `.\build.bat run` command to build and run the game

 # TODO